PatrickMaier/HdpH/ReadMe.txt

 $> export LD_LIBRARY_PATH=MP

-Then, in the HdpH root directory, invoke the executable via mpiexec.
+Then, in the HdpH root directory, invoke the executable via mpiexec;
+depending on your MPI implementation you may need to adapt parameters and flags in the example below.
 For instance, to compute the value of the Fibonacci function at 45 (with a sequential threshold of 30 and a shared-memory threshold of 35) on 3 nodes, each with 4 cores, I type

 $> time mpiexec -n 3 TEST/HdpH/fib -scheds=4 -d1 v2 45 30 35 +RTS -N4

-The argument "v2" calls for distributed memory mode; the option "-d1" causes output of some statistics.
+The argument "v2" runs fib in distributed memory mode; the option "-d1" causes output of some statistics.
 I get the following output from the above command: